geoserver/geoserver/doc/en/user/source/webadmin/data/layergroups.rst

 * **container tree**: the layer group is exposed in the capabilities document, but does not have a name, making it impossible to render it on its own.
 This is called "containing category" in the WMS specification.
 * **Earth Observation tree**: a special type of group created to manage the WMS Earth Observation requirements.
 This group does not render its nested layers and groups, but only a "preview layer" called Root Layer.
 When this mode is chosen, a new field "Root Layer" will be exposed in the configuration UI.

-In case a layer is included in a any non *single* group it won't be listed anymore in the flat layer list, although it will still be possible to include the same layer in different layer groups.
+If a layer is included in any non *single* mode group, it will no longer be listed in the flat layer list.
+It will still be possible to include the layer in other layer groups.

 .. figure:: ../images/data_layergroups.png
    :align: center